FAIRmat-NFDI/pynxtools/pynxtools/dataconverter/readers/json_map/README.md

 The mapping files will always be based on the Template the dataconverter generates.
 See above on how to generate a mapping file.
 The right hand side values of the Template keys are what you can modify.

-Here are the three different ways you can fill the right hand side of the Template keys:
+Here are the different ways you can fill the right hand side of the Template keys:
 * Write the nested path in your datafile.
 This is indicated by a leading `/` before the word `entry` to make `/entry/data/current_295C` below.
 Example: